urql-graphql/urql/.changeset/strange-elephants-serve.md

 '@urql/exchange-auth': patch
 ---

-Fix case where we would retry the operation created by `mutate` when it failed auth
+Fix operations created by `utilities.mutate()` erroneously being retried and sent again like a regular operation